Grilled Corn Salad

 How to make corn salad

-- Grill the corn: Brush corn on the cob with a little olive oil and grill until caramelized and golden, approximately 10-15 minutes.
+- Grill the corn: Remove the husks and silk from the corn then brush with a little olive oil.
+Grill in a hot grill pan or outdoor grill until caramelized and golden, approximately 10-15 minutes.
 Remove from the grill and allow to cool.

 - Assemble the salad: Holding the corn upright, slice the kernels off the cob with a sharp knife (this is easiest if you set a glass/cup inside a large bowl and place the corn on the glass so that the kernels fall into the bowl).
 Add the tomatoes, onion, basil and feta to the corn and mix well.
 Dress with olive oil and lemon juice, season to taste and serve.